indexdata/localindices/harvester/docs/TRANSFORM_RECORDS_FOR_INVENTORY.md

  "myelement": [{ "x": "a",  "y": "b" }, { "x": "c",  "y": "d" }]
 ```

-Secondly, any holdings records must be embedded as an array of holdings in the instance XML, and items must be embedded in the holdings elements.
-The above examples illustrate that too.
-The convention is:
+Secondly, any holdings records must be embedded as an array of holdings in the instance XML, and items must be embedded in the holdings elements as illustrate in this example:
 ```
 <record>
   [instance properties]